akkashk/top-movies/README.md

 # Next steps
 - Add appropriate flags for all commands to pass different columns names.
 This would be useful when using the tool with a different version of the dataset.

-- Implement an API that would allow non-technical people to query the data.
-The API should allow users to sort films by various categories such as budget, revenue and release year
+- Currently the data needs to be queried directly from a Postgres table using SQL.
+Implementing an API would allow non-technical people to query and use the data.
+The API should allow users to sort films by various categories such as budget, revenue and release year.